r-devel/r-devel.github.io/index.md

 # R Contributor Site

-This is a site for people interested in contributing to R core - the code and documentation that gets distributed as base R.
+This is a community-maintained site for people interested in contributing to core R codebase - the code and documentation that gets [distributed as base R](https://cloud.r-project.org).

 Join our [Slack Group](slack.md) to chat with current and aspiring R contributors.
 Everyone interested is welcome!